ArieL-CanoY/cybersecurity/Work/Random.md

 		no discount

-		serial number - have RE... tag on the number to identify the item as repo
+		serial number - have RE on the number to identify the item as repo

 	--- repo sales - next